Wenger not ready to prioritise Europa League

 Arsene Wenger will not shift Arsenal's focus to the Europa League despite his side's problems in the Premier League.

-Arsenal's chances of Champions League qualification through the league appear remote, with the Gunners sixth in the table, 10 points outside the top four with 10 matches remaining.
+Arsenal's chances of Champions League qualification appear remote, with the Gunners sixth in the table, 10 points outside the top four with 10 matches remaining.

 Next week's Europa League round-of-16 tie against Italian giants AC Milan follows a trip to Brighton and Hove Albion on Sunday.